Know What I Mean?: Background

-Barely noticeable on the album cover is a small picture of Bill Evans, directly underneath the sculpture (from Bertha Schaefer Gallery) to Adderley's right.
+Barely noticeable on the album cover is a small picture of Evans, directly underneath the sculpture (from the Bertha Schaefer Gallery) to Adderley's right.

 Reception

-The AllMusic review by Rick Anderson awarded the album 4 stars and states: "It's hard to imagine any fan of mainstream jazz not finding much to love on this very fine recording".
-The Penguin Guide to Jazz awarded the album 3 stars out of 4, stating: "'The quartet date with Bill Evans was one of the last chances to hear him as sole horn, and he sounds fine".
+The AllMusic review by Rick Anderson stated: "It's hard to imagine any fan of mainstream jazz not finding much to love on this very fine recording."
+The Penguin Guide to Jazz awarded the album 3 stars out of 4, stating: "The quartet date with Bill Evans was one of the last chances to hear [Adderley] as sole horn, and he sounds fine."